What You Need To Know About The Latest Big News In The Mueller Russia Investigation

 Manafort's plea deal in jeopardy

 What happened?
-The plea agreement involving Trump's former campaign chairman, Paul Manafort, apparently fell apart on Monday.
+The plea agreement involving Trump's former campaign chairman Paul Manafort apparently fell apart on Monday.
 Manafort agreed earlier this year to give information to Mueller's office, but prosecutors said he has been lying to them.

 Manafort said he has been giving the government useful information.

-There was much more, though: Then it emerged that Manafort's lawyer has been briefing Trump's lawyer about the evidence Manafort has been giving to the government — ostensibly, according to The New York Times, in order to reassure Trump's team that Manafort hasn't implicated the president.
+There was much more, though: It emerged that Manafort's lawyer has been briefing Trump's lawyer about the evidence Manafort has been giving to the government — ostensibly, according to The New York Times, to reassure Trump's team that Manafort hasn't implicated the president.

 What does that mean?
 The briefings for the president's legal team are "highly unusual" but not illegal, the Times reported, and they reawakened discussions about whether Manafort might be aiming for a presidential pardon to short-circuit the years of prison time he faces.